 People get invested in their favorite teams and have a genuine emotional connection to them.
 However, for people who hate sports, the whole thing just seems bizarre.
 They wonder why you would want to get to together to watch other people kick a ball around, and they can’t understand the fun of running around getting hot and sweaty.

 Of course, you’re entitled to like and dislike just about anything, but it’s strange that so many people treat sports as this huge monolith when in reality that term encompasses so many different things that almost everyone can find something to enjoy about it.

-With that in mind, if you’re the kind of person who reflexively recoils at the very idea of sports in any form, here are some reasons why you might actually be able to get more out of it than you think.
+With that in mind, if you’re the kind of person who reflexively recoils at the very idea of sports in any form, such as sports registration software, here are some reasons why you might actually be able to get more out of it than you think.

 Being active is one of the most important things in life.
 If you spend every single day slouching around on the couch, then you’re just going to end up feeling tired and miserable.